Our Energy Plan

 Of all the sustainability initiatives here at the college, Energy, and its resulting greenhouse gas emissions is perhaps the most pressing challenge facing us.
 The earth’s carbon dioxide levels are well over 400 ppm, and it is crucially important for Bates to get its greenhouse gas emissions house in order.

 Adopted in 2010, the Bates Climate Action Plan set an ambitious goal of carbon neutrality for the college.
 With the recent changes to our central heating plant – switching from fossil fuels to a renewable, tree-based fuel oil – as well as our intensive energy efficiency improvements, we are on track to meet our goal.
-Our campus carbon emissions have decreased 34% from our baseline year of 2001, despite our growing building footprint.
-Our estimates indicate that we will reduce our emissions another full third next year alone.
-Read our full Climate Action Plan.
+Our campus carbon emissions have decreased 70% from our baseline year of 2001, despite our growing building footprint.
+We are currently on track to meet our carbon neutrality goal by 2020.
+Here are some of the ways we hope to hit our targets.

 Renewable Fuel Oil